PMassicotte/ifcb_classifier/howto.md

 - Training and inference benefit significantly from GPU acceleration
 - Ensure CUDA toolkit and GPU drivers are properly installed
-- Use the `--device gpu` flag to explicitly use GPU (default if available)

 ### Hyperparameter Tuning